| Year | Course |

 R for Data Science (AST230)

-Session 2024-25 – Scheduled to begin in August 2025
+Session 2024-25 – Began on August 17, 2025

 Session 2023-24 –Conducted from September 2024 to March 2025